AdobeDocs/genstudio.en/help/tutorials/create-email-experience.md

 Adding guidelines parameters supercharges the content generation process and is an integral preparatory step for creating a new email experience.

-**To add parameters—guidelines and images**:
+**To add parameters and images**:

-1. Click the _Parameters_ icon IMG to begin adding guidelines parameters and image content.
+1. Click the _Parameters_ icon IMG to begin adding parameters and image content.
 1. In the _Parameters_ section, add guidelines—Brand, Product, and Persona—to inform content creation.

    If there are no brands, personas, or products available from these menus, [add guidelines to your GenStudio](/help/user-guide/guidelines/add-guidelines.md).